Blueberry Cinnamon Pie

 We love it and it makes us happy.
 We don’t eat it too often (mostly for special occasions), but that just makes it even more special when we do get to enjoy it.

 The week before my husband left for one of his deployments (back in 2014), he bought blueberries to make our favorite blueberry pie.
-Only one thing led to another and he didn’t get around to making it.
+Only one thing led to another and he didn’t make it.
 (Let’s just put the blame on the military for throwing a bone in that plan.)

 So I decided right then and there, while he was scurrying around the house to pack his last-minute items, that I would make a pie.

-He makes the most delicious, tender crusts all by hand and puts extra love and care into the filling.
+He makes the most delicious, tender crusts all by hand and puts extra TLC into the filling.
 Love is essential when cooking and baking, by the way.

 But me?
 Besides making him lemon meringue pies (one came out in the form of soup) for his birthday occasionally, I stay away from pie-making.